 - Developing a Home Hospice Program: A Startup Manual: All the information necessary to initiate a community-based hospice program is outlined in this 323-page manual.
 Establishing the Need, Administration, and Client Care are some of the chapters.
 PDF document.

 - Getting the Hospice Message Out: A Community Relations Manual: Concise directions for establishing a community relations program and building a productive relationship with the community is contained in this 65-page book.

 - How to Develop a Community Residential Hospice Handbook and Toolkit: Available on CD only.
 The handbook is intended to stimulate thinking, guide planning and provide helpful hints based on the experience of existing and emerging residential hospices.
 The toolkit is a collection of sample tools, checklists and table of contents for policies and procedures shared by hospices to maximize best-practice sharing and avoid reinventing the wheel where possible.
 PDF documents or DVD with files.

 - Volunteer Training Handbook, 2017: This handbook is divided into 15 modules of varying lengths which cover the required 30 hours of training for Ontario’s hospice palliative care visiting volunteers.
+For members only.